 Home to the country’s largest and internationally famous music festival, called EXIT, Novi Sad is already on the map for many younger travelers.

 Easy to get to from Budapest or even as a day trip from Belgrade, Novi Sad is a can’t-miss city in Serbia.
-And don’t let the dingy, grey area around the bus/train station fool you, Novi Sad is a lovely and beautiful city once you venture into the Old Town!
+And don’t let the dingy, grey area around the bus/train station fool you; Novi Sad is a lovely city once you venture into the Old Town!

-Probably the highlight of Novi Sad is its massive fortress in the city centre.
-Every summer, the Petrovaradin Fortress hosts the famous EXIT Festival, but it is also a fantastic place to explore any other time of year.
-The fortress is home to the Novi Sad City Museum, also an observatory and planetarium, and several restaurants and cafés.
+Novi Sad’s highlight is its massive fortress in the city center.
+The fortress is home to the Novi Sad City Museum, an observatory and planetarium, and several restaurants and cafés.
+The Petrovaradin Fortress hosts the famous EXIT Festival every summer, but it is also a fantastic place to explore any other time of year.

 The Old Town

-While there aren’t a lot of typical tourist sites in Novi Sad, a wander through the picturesque Old Town is an absolute must.
+While there aren’t many typical tourist sites in Novi Sad, a wander through the picturesque Old Town is an absolute must.

-The city also has a thriving café culture and one could easily spend a few leisurely hours sipping an espresso or Turkish-style coffee while watching the locals go about their days.
+The city also has a thriving café culture, and one could easily spend a few leisurely hours sipping an espresso or Greek-style coffee while watching the locals go about their days.

-Located a little more than 200 kilometers southeast of Belgrade, the Serbian city of Niš is a wonderful place to visit and a logical stop if you’re heading east toward Sofia.
+Located a little more than 200 kilometers southeast of Belgrade, the Serbian city of Niš is a beautiful place to visit and a logical stop if you’re heading east toward Sofia.

 The city particularly appeals to history buffs, as Niš was the birthplace of Emperor Constantine the Great.
-It also claims to have the best burek (a Balkan filo pastry filled with meat, cheese, or potatoes) in the country.
+It also claims to have the country’s best burek (a Balkan filo pastry filled with meat, cheese, or potatoes).

-A small city, you can easily explore it in one day and it is a great way to see another side of Serbia.
+It is a small city; you can easily explore it in one day, and it is a great way to see another side of Serbia.

 The Skull Tower

-Originally built by 19th-century Ottoman Turks, the skull tower is an incredibly interesting place to visit in Niš.
-Filled with the skulls of Serbs slain in the battle of Cegar in 1809, this small tomb is both creepy and fascinating and well worth a visit.
+Built initially in the 19th century by Turks, the skull tower is a fascinating place to visit in Niš.
+Filled with the skulls of Serbs slain in the battle of Cegar in 1809, this small tomb is creepy and charming and well worth a visit.

-If you haven’t spotted a pattern, it seems that every large city boasts a fortress in the center of town.
-Niš is no exception, and its fortress is a lovely place to explore.
+If you haven’t spotted a pattern, every large city seems to have a fortress in the town center.
+Niš is no exception; its fortress is a lovely place to explore.

 Serbia is still relatively undiscovered when it comes to a European country, but it is an absolutely fabulous place to travel.

-Not only are the cities dynamic and interesting, the people who live in them are some of the most friendly and hospitable that I’ve ever met in all of my travels.
-So, if you’re planning on exploring the Balkans, make sure to add Serbia to your list.
+Not only are the cities dynamic and exciting, but the people who live in them are also some of the most friendly and hospitable I’ve ever met in my travels.
+So, if you plan on exploring the Balkans, add Serbia to your list.
 You won’t be disappointed!

-With so many things to do in Belgrade, what is getting added to your list first?
+With so many things to do in Belgrade in winter, spring, summer, and fall, what is getting added to your list first?